AutoML: A Survey of the State-of-the-Art: Model Generation

-The above four steps are repeated for $T$ times, where $T$ needs to be specified according to the total time or resources available.
-The commonly used surrogate models for BO method are Gaussion process (GP), random forest (RF), and Tree-structured Parzen Estimator (TPE).
-Table \ref{table:bo_models} summarize existing open-source BO methods, where GP is one of the most popular surrogate model.
+The above four steps are repeated $T$ times, where $T$ needs to be specified according to the total time or resources available.
+The commonly used surrogate models for the BO method are GP, RF, and TPE.
+Table \ref{table:bo_models} summarizes the existing open-source BO methods, where GP is one of the most popular surrogate models.
 However, GP scales cubically with the number of data samples, while RF can natively handle large spaces and scales better to many data samples.
-Besides, Falkner and Klein et al. \cite{bohb} propose the BO-based Hyperband (BOHB) algorithm, which combines the strengths of TPE-based BO and Hyperband, and hence perform much better than standard BO methods.
-Furthermore, FABOLAS \cite{fabolas} is a faster BO procedure, which maps the validation loss and training time as a function of dataset size, i.e., trains a generative model on a sub-dataset that gradually increases in size.
-As a result, FABOLAS is 10 to 100 times faster than other SOTA BO algorithms and identifies the most promising hyper-parameters.
+Besides, Falkner and Klein et al. \cite{bohb} proposed the BO-based hyperband (BOHB) algorithm, which combines the strengths of TPE-based BO and hyperband, and hence, performs much better than standard BO methods.
+Furthermore, FABOLAS \cite{fabolas} is a faster BO procedure, which maps the validation loss and training time as functions of dataset size, i.e., trains a generative model on a sub-dataset that gradually increases in size.
+Here, FABOLAS is 10-100 times faster than other SOTA BO algorithms and identifies the most promising hyperparameters.

-\subsubsection{Gradient-Based Optimization}
+\subsubsection{Gradient-based Optimization}